-Poses that lengthen the hamstrings:
+Poses that lengthen the hamstrings

-Poses that contract the hamstrings:
+Poses that contract the hamstrings

 Injuries/issues with the hamstrings:

-Hamstring Strain: What is it?
+Hamstring strain: What is it?

-When any one of the three hamstring muscles is stretched beyond its limit, hamstring strain can occur.
+When any one of the three hamstring muscles is stretched beyond its limit, a strain can occur.
 Hamstring strains tend to be either the result of sudden stopping and starting during a sport, sprinting for example, or extreme stretching as might occur in gymnastics, dance, or yoga.
-Hamstring strains from sudden stopping and starting tend to occur in the long head of the biceps femoris near its distal attachment, while stretch related hamstring strains tend to occur near the proximal attachment of the hamstrings at the top of the thigh.
+Hamstring strains from sudden stopping and starting tend to occur in the long head of the biceps femoris near its distal attachment, while stretch related strains tend to occur near the proximal attachment of the hamstrings at the top of the thigh.

 Risk factors that increase the chances of straining one or more of the hamstring muscles include: